Abu Azeez

-Abu Abolaji Azeez (born 31 May 1994) is a Nigerian beach soccer player.
-He plays as a forward for Nigerian Professional Football League club side Warri Wolves F.C. and for the Nigeria national beach soccer team.
+Abu Abolaji Azeez (born 31 May 1994) is a Nigerian soccer player who last played as a forward for Bangladesh Premier League side Chittagong Abahani.
+He represents the Nigeria national beach soccer team.

 Early life

 Abu Azeez grew up in Ojo part of Lagos in Nigeria with parents who made education a priority for him.
 He had a strong love for football but could only watch his friends join and represent school teams as his father didn't approve of him joining them.

 Unfortunately, he had to wait till his dad died in 2005 before he could join a team.
 He got his first pair of boot with his father's gratuity.

 Club career

 Abu joined amateur football team, Owibeseb FC in 2006 and spent three years with them before joining Bridge F.C. in 2009.

 He turned professional in 2013 when he signed for Nigerian Professional Football League side, Kwara United F.C.
 He spent a year with the Ilorin-based club before he was signed by Warri Wolves F.C.

 In 2016, he made the switch to Enyimba FC of Aba but once again he moved to Shooting stars sports club of ibadan the following year after a trial with Turkish club Samsunspor.

 After one year back in the western part of Nigeria, Azeez moved back to the east, signing for the Enugu Rangers.
 He played one season with the Flying Antelopes before he joined Remo Stars F.C.

 With Remo Stars dropping to the Nigeria National League in 2019, Azeez returned to Warri Wolves for a second stint and has been an important member of the team this season.